 Opt-in consent is City’s preferred approach, as Opt-out does not reflect a conscious decision by those invited to accept or decline an invitation to participate in research.
-Requests for opt-out consent will only be considered in exceptional cases and a full explanation should be provided and cannot be used under the General Data Protection Regulation (GDPR) if consent is the lawful basis upon which the research data is collected for data protection purposes.
+Requests for opt-out consent will only be considered in exceptional cases and a full explanation should be provided.

 Please bear in mind that the template does not cover all eventualities but suggests some potential scenarios.